paula-em-lafon/qualifindstest/README.md

 Thank you for your consideration :)

+## installing ##

+If you have virtual environment installed in your computer create a new virtual environment with the command:

+`$ virtualenv venv`

+at the root of the project.

+Run the virtual environment using the following command:

+`$ source venv/bin/activate`

+Install the requirements on the virtual environment by running:

+`$ pip install -r requirements.txt`

 ## Running the app ##

 To run version 1 one needs to type the following two commands: